caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ## Server

-For simplicity you can think that server is a dosbox.
+For simplicity you can think that the server is a dosbox.
-But in theory server can be implemented with different emulators.
+In future server can be implemented with different emulators.
 Now we support only **dosbox implementation** (look at `jsdos.cmake`).

 ### server_run()

 Client should run this function when it's ready to start dosbox.
-This function will start emulator.
-Client should prepare filesystem for dosbox **it expect that `cwd` contains `.jsdos/dosbox.conf` file**.
+This function will start the emulator.
+Client should prepare file system for dosbox **it expect that `cwd` contains `.jsdos/dosbox.conf` file**.

-So you need to extract [js-dos bundle](overview.md#js-dos-bundle) in some directory and start sokol binary in this directory, and it will act exactly in same way as direct/worker dosbox.
+So you need to extract [js-dos bundle](overview.md#js-dos-bundle) in some directory and start sokol binary in this directory, and it will act exactly in the same way as direct/worker dosbox.

-### server_add_key(keycode, pressed)
+### server_add_key(keycode, pressed, timeMs)

-This function add keycode to queue.
+This function adds keycode to the queue.
 They will be processed when dosbox poll keyboard events.

 ### server_exit()

-Terminates execution of dosbox and free resouces.
+Terminates execution of dosbox and free resources.

 ## Client

-Direct, worker, and sokol implementations share same code for server part.
+Direct, worker, and sokol implementations share the same code for server part.
 But they are completely different, because they implement UI and sound system for different platforms.
-In original dosbox this was made by SDL, it was hard-coupled with dosbox. js-dos clearly detach emulator from it's ui.
+In original dosbox this was made by SDL, it was hard-coupled with dosbox. js-dos clearly detaches the emulator from its ui.
 You can easily add new UI/sound system to dosbox.

-For example let's look on sokol UI implementaion.
+For example, let's look on sokol UI implementation.
 You can use it to debug and develop new features for js-dos.
-Worker is a primary web implemenation for js-dos v7. sokol implementaion tries to work in simmilar way: we start dosbox emulator in main thread and client in new thread.
+Worker is a primary web implementation for js-dos v7. sokol implementation tries to work in similar way: we start dosbox emulator in main thread and client in new thread.

 ```cpp